Working hard on your weight loss? Awesome!

 It is useful to know which products actually benefit you and which you might need to stay away from if trying to lose excess weight.

-Instead of having granola, switch to your old-school oatmeal which is high in fibre and keeps you satisfied for longer periods of time.
+Instead of having granola, switch to your old-school oatmeal which is high in fiber and keeps you satisfied for longer periods of time.

 2. Purchased Protein Shakes